 Posted by Willy Franzen on January 12, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 We’re finally getting our first snow storm of the winter here in Chicago.
 I’m not traveling anywhere, I don’t have a commute, and I know well enough not to drive on Lakeshore Drive today (this is what happened last year), so I’m excited and watching the weather hoping for a lot of accumulation (even though there are no sledding hills nearby).
 I don’t have a favorite weather site, so I keep my eyes on a number of them including Accuweather.
 I guess it’s a bit of an understatement to call Accuweather a site–they’ve been around since 1962 and they call themselves “the World’s Weather Authority.”
 They’re based in State College, PA (with an office in New York, NY) where they’re stockpiling meteorologists there (the most in any location in the world).
 They need these weather guys and girls because they provide “products and services to more than 175,000 paying customers in media, business, government and institutions.”